 Creating a Gantt chart on Excel or Google Sheets may take some time, but it’s one way to track the progress of your project.
 As long as you keep the document open on your computer or device, there’s no chance of anyone losing access to their important data or seeing something they shouldn’t.

 While it is possible to use an Excel Gantt chart template, it can be quite difficult to customize a template in a way that will work best for your team.
 Another downside to creating a Gantt chart on Excel or Google Sheets is that you can’t reuse the same document for more than one project.
-This is because it takes time and effort to create new tracking sheets for different projects.
-It may also be difficult to retrieve lost data if someone else who has access to the file accidentally deletes or edits out important information.

 Easily create your own Gantt chart with Venngage

 If you’re looking for project plan templates that offer flexibility and ease of use, you can quickly create one with a Gantt chart software like Venngage.
-All you have to create a free account and you’ll be able to have access to several project management infographics like the Gantt chart to help you get started.
+All you have to create a free account and you’ll be able to have access to several project management infographics like this Gantt chart to help you get started.

 With Venngage, you can easily customize this weekly project Gantt chart in just a few simple steps.
 All you have to do is: